- Why should I get a business degree?

 Over the past couple of decades, enrollment for business programs has increased several-fold in universities worldwide.
 The gradual shift towards a more free and expansive world economy has helped generate a lot of jobs in the business sector. 💼 With numerous employment opportunities and a virtually infinite potential for growth, business has swiftly become one of the most exciting sectors.

-If your child is deciding whether to do a business degree, here are a few tips to help them make a choice:
+If you are deciding whether to do a business degree, here are a few tips to help you make a choice:

 Why should I get a business degree?